Javex/fluxscoreboard/docs/develop/database.rst

 .. note::
     For the rest of this section, the configuration used will be ``development.ini``.
-You can switch this out with whatever configuration file name you provided (e.g. ``production.ini``).
+You can switch this out with whatever configuration file name you are using (e.g. ``production.ini``).

 After you have done this, let's get to work.
-The easiest and fastest way, is let Alembic try to detect your changes:
+The easiest and fastest way is to let Alembic try to detect your changes.
+This will work for most cases, but it will, for example, fail on renaming of columns or tables and instead detect a pair of add and delete.
+Anyway, this is how you let alembic create a basic file for your changes:

 .. code-block:: bash